haberdashPI/german_track/README.md

 Subject 9 used an older version of the trigger codes, and the first test trial (of 150) was lost (the scripts loading 9's data account for this).

+Subject 24: Recorded start of EEG data using wrong config: this is stored as 24A (under the `ignore` folder); this recording occurred during the training section of the experiment; since training data is already ignored, no change in the analysis for this subject is necessary.